-7.7 West Lavington Parish Council has been preparing a Neighbourhood Plan for the Parish and in November 2015 published a Draft Plan for Consultation.
+- 7.6 Having identified the sites where development could be provided, and acknowledging that developing them all would exceed the constraints set out within the Plan Purpose, the Steering Group then considered which of the short listed sites, if taken together, would provide the ideal mix of opportunity or whether one single site would suffice. - 7.7 West Lavington Parish Council has been preparing a Neighbourhood Plan for the Parish and in November 2015 published a Draft Plan for Consultation.
 During the initial public consultation, questionnaire feedback showed that there was widespread support for development on a number of sites, rather than just one.
-Indeed, 61% thought that development should be on two or three small sites with 22% saying that a mixture of the two solutions would be suitable - that is, a small site and a large site.
+Indeed, 61% thought that development should be on two or three small sites with 22% saying that a mixture of the two solutions would be suitable that is, a small site and a large site.
 However, almost half (46%) said that more affordable housing was needed.

 - 7.8 It was then necessary for the Steering Group to determine the preferred site for a housing allocation.
 In addition to the outcome of the Site Assessment Methodology and the Public Consultation, the Steering Group had regard to a number of validation criteria to inform them in reaching the decision to identify Site 7 (West Lavington Behind Lavington Lane/Sandfield/Newby Close) as the preferred housing allocation.
-As a housing allocation in the Neighbourhood Plan Site 7 has been renamed Site H1(A) Land South of Lavington Lane, West Lavington which better describes its location.
-A number of technical reports have also been undertaken to demonstrate the acceptability in planning terms of the site allocation. - 7.9 Guidance from Wiltshire Council as to the numbers implied by the Core Strategy was originally limited to indicating the overall numbers required in the Devizes Community area

-(a total that progressively reduced) plus suggesting that large scale development, for example around 200 houses, would not be appropriate to a Large Village.
+As a housing allocation in the Neighbourhood Plan Site 7 has been renamed "Land South of Lavington Lane, West Lavington" which better describes its location.
+A number of technical reports have also been undertaken to demonstrate the acceptability in planning terms of the site allocation. - 7.9 Guidance from Wiltshire Council as to the numbers implied by the Core Strategy was originally limited to indicating the overall numbers required in the Devizes Community area - (a total that progressively reduced) plus suggesting that large scale development, for example around 200 houses, would not be appropriate to a Large Village.
 This left a great deal of scope and uncertainty.
 Since the allocation then to be found for the Devizes area had reduced to some 200 houses Wiltshire Council commented more precisely in their letter on the draft Plan and suggested that a figure as low as 27 houses could still be considered as in accordance with the Strategy.
 However, they also indicated that, in the light of community responses, that "it would be reasonable to examine the options for proposing either 'under 50' or '50-75 houses' to ascertain the most sustainable level of housing for the village".